 Tulsa offers plenty of walkable districts worth the exploration, from historic staples to newer innovations.
 Plan a day trip or a full weekend spent visiting local arts, entertainment, dining and nightlife options with the help of this guide to Tulsa’s most unique districts.Learn More

-Few comeback stories can rival the dramatic one staged by Tulsa's historic Brady Theater.
-The 2,800-seat theater, located in downtown Tulsa, has been restored to its early 20th century grandeur.
-The former vaudeville house was built in 1914 and served generations of people from around the region with an incredible array of some of the greatest names in show business.
-Just a few years ago, it was abandoned by the city of Tulsa and considered a likely candidate for razing.
-After extensive renovation and remodeling, the Brady Theater was reopened, and true to its more than 70 year tradition, it again sets the standard for quality entertainment as a premier showplace.
+Few comeback stories rival the dramatic one staged by Tulsa's historic Brady Theater.
+Built in 1914, this former vaudeville house has served generations of people with an array of some of the greatest names in show business.
+At one point in the late 20th century, Brady Theater was abandoned and considered a likely candidate for razing.
+After extensive renovation, the Brady Theater was reopened, standing again as a premier venue for quality entertainment.

-It has been said through the years that Brady Theater is haunted by the ghost of Enrico Caruso, an opera singer who performed there in 1920.
-Legend goes that while in Tulsa, Caruso was stuck outside in the rain for a long period of time, which caused him to contract pleurisy, the illness that ultimately took his life.
-The Oklahoma weather was blamed for his death, and rumor is that he haunts Brady Theater in retribution for his death.
+Brady Theater is also notorious for its supposed haunting by the ghost of Enrico Caruso, an opera singer who performed there in 1920.
+Legend goes that while in Tulsa, Caruso was stuck outside in the rain for a long period of time, which caused him to contract pleurisy, an illness that ultimately took his life.
+The Oklahoma weather was blamed for his death, and rumor has it that he haunts Brady Theater today.

 - Monthly TravelOK eNewsletter